Master’s in Social Work Online

-To promote innovative and responsible leadership in the social work profession by educating students to become agents of social change with the goal of social and economic justice on a local, national and international level.
-Students will be taught to address the needs of diverse populations through service, advocacy, empowerment, theory analysis, program and practice evaluation, multidisciplinary collaboration and integration of social work values.
+To promote innovative leadership in social work by educating students to become agents of social change with the goal of social and economic justice on a local, national and international level.
+Students will be taught to address the needs of diverse populations through service, advocacy, empowerment, theory analysis, program and practice evaluation and multidisciplinary collaboration.

 Ethical and professional behavior